Oaxaca Oaxaca State, Mexico Travel Guide

 These activities are typically offered as guided tours.

-Before booking any tour or activity, read recent reviews to gain insight into the experience and quality of the operator.
+Before booking any trip or activity, check recent feedback to gain insight into the experience plus caliber of the operator.

-Especially during peak travel seasons or for popular activities, booking your experiences a few weeks or months in advance is advisable.
+Especially during peak travel seasons or for popular activities, booking your experiences a few weeks or months it's wise to book in advance.

-For natural sites like Hierve el Agua, confirm current access status due to potential local community disputes.
+For natural sites like Hierve el Agua, confirm current access status as a result of potential local community disputes.
 Tours often handle this.